webgriffe/SyliusActiveCampaignPlugin/docs/02-Installation.md

                     model: App\Entity\Customer\ChannelCustomer
     ```

-7. If you use `Doctrine` and you have used the traits of the plugin you should run a diff of your Doctrine's schema and
-   then run the migration generated:
-   ```shell
-   bin/console doctrine:migrations:diff
-   bin/console doctrine:migrations:migrate
-   ```

 8. Your `CustomerRepository` class must implement
-   the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignAwareRepositoryInterface`.
+   the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignResourceRepositoryInterface`.
 You can use
    the `Webgriffe\SyliusActiveCampaignPlugin\Doctrine\ORM\ActiveCampaignCustomerRepositoryTrait` as implementation for
    the interface if you use Doctrine ORM and extends the Sylius Customer Repository.
+Remember [to add the repository in your sylius_resource configuration](https://docs.sylius.com/en/latest/customization/repository.html).

 9. Your `ChannelRepository` class must implement
     the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignResourceRepositoryInterface`.
 You can use
     the `Webgriffe\SyliusActiveCampaignPlugin\Doctrine\ORM\ActiveCampaignChannelRepositoryTrait` as implementation for
     the interface if you use Doctrine ORM and extends the Sylius Channel Repository.
+Remember [to add the repository in your sylius_resource configuration](https://docs.sylius.com/en/latest/customization/repository.html).

 10. Your `OrderRepository` class must implement
     the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignOrderRepositoryInterface`.
 You can use
     the `Webgriffe\SyliusActiveCampaignPlugin\Doctrine\ORM\ActiveCampaignOrderRepositoryTrait` as implementation for the
     interface if you use Doctrine ORM and extends the Sylius Order Repository.
+Remember [to add the repository in your sylius_resource configuration](https://docs.sylius.com/en/latest/customization/repository.html).

+11. If you use `Doctrine` and you have used the traits of the plugin you should run a diff of your Doctrine's schema and
+   then run the migration generated:
+   ```shell
+   bin/console doctrine:migrations:diff
+   bin/console doctrine:migrations:migrate
+   ```